ethereum/EIPs/sccp/sccp-57.md

 A lower fee reclamation window improves the UX for traders trading on Synthetix exchange and other synth exchange products on L1.

+## UPDATE:
+After this was implemented it was required to rollback temporarily to allow settlement of all inverse synth exchanges in order to be able to purge and reset them.
+After the purge it was set back to 180 seconds as per the approved waiting period reduction.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).